 If you are not happy with the results below please do another search

-These six scrumptious sauce recipes are a surefire way to help you eat out less, enjoy eating at home more—and pocket the difference.
+These scrumptious sauce recipes help you eat out less, enjoy eating at home more—and pocket the difference.

 I love my Instant Pot—the greatest time-saving, magic-producing, easy-to-use kitchen appliance known to [wo]mankind.
 I use it almost every day to make everything from eggs to pot roast and (wait for it …) cheesecake!
 Yes, the BEST cheesecake ever!
 But I have to admit the idea of making Instant Pot Spaghetti with Meat Sauce in a single […]

 Slow cookers, what’s not to love?
 There was a time that I was smugly confident I had a very good handle on the slow cooker appliance—brands, sizes, prices, and the best inexpensive options out there.
 And now we have another option—a casserole slow cooker.
 This is genius.
 The stone insert in this casserole slow cooker […]

 There are two meals I prepare nearly every week—Crispy Skin Chicken Thighs and Honey Garlic Salmon.
 These are my go-tos because both are so quick and easy—and so delicious they never grow old!
 Family-friendly, too!